 Unfortunately, there is a very subtle attack on this protocol, which we also provide in Appendix A. In a nutshell, Protocol 6 can be attacked since a cheating Receiver has some chance to maliciously influence the challenges that are applied to the PUF by the Sender.
 He can enforce that the challenges have a certain format, which will trigger a certain type of misbehavior in the PUF.
-A similar observation has already been made by Rührmair and van Dijk in their quadratic attacks [38, 39] on the OT-protocol by Brzuska et al. [1].
-Brzuska et al. [1] and Dachman-Soled et al. [4] use exactly the same basic protocol mechanism, allowing the transfer of this quadratic attack.
+A similar observation has already been made by Rührmair and van Dijk in their quadratic attacks [38,39] on the OT-protocol by Brzuska et al. [1].
 Full details can be found in Appendix A.